vattevaii/cssbattle/README.md

 Here is my solutions for some problems on cssbattle.dev.
 Maybe this is not the best solution, but it's work!

+- Hello, this is Ashish and I forked this repo, I'll upload my own solutions for this fork..

 Some problems may be skipped for some reason.

 ## Scoring